nuageux/Obsidian-CS-Notes/Other Subjects/COGS 108 - Data Science/Course Content/GitHub.md

 		- Can add a commit message with -m option flag.
 		- Commits add a hash value to make a unique ID.
 			- Can return to one of these commits via the hash.
+				- Specifically, git applies a **delta**, a set of changes, to the current file.
+				- So changes are stored, not whole files, for efficient space usage.
 			- Forwards and backwards!
 Older commits cannot "see" future commits, however.
 	- Push these changes into the remote server to share.
 - Teammate is working with an out-of-date copy...